autokitteh/vscode-extension/README.md

 - **Work and Marketing Automation**: Facilitate tasks using systems like Gmail, Docs, Slack, Calendar, etc.
 - **Corporate Operations Automation**: Enhance enterprise-specific procedures for HR, sales, etc.

+## Tools We Used 🛠️

+In this project we used:
+ - [FontAwesome](https://fontawesome.com) and [vscode-codicons](https://github.com/microsoft/vscode-codicons) for our webview icons.
+ - [LottieFiles](https://lottiefiles.com/) for animations in our webview.

 ## Contact 📬

 For inquiries, contact: meow@autokitteh.com